 Mastercard, Visa halt payments on Pornhub over allegations of child sex-abuse content

-Mastercard Inc and Visa Inc on Thursday stopped processing payments on Pornhub after a New York Times article said many videos posted on the adult website depicted sexual assault of children.

-REUTERS: Mastercard Inc and Visa Inc on Thursday stopped processing payments on Pornhub after a New York Times report last week that many videos posted on the adult website depicted sexual assault of children.
+NEW YORK: Mastercard and Visa on Thursday (Dec 10) stopped processing payments on Pornhub after a New York Times report last week that many videos posted on the adult website depicted sexual assault of children.

 Mastercard said it was permanently ending the use of its cards on the sex videos site after its investigation confirmed the presence of illegal content on the platform.
 Visa said it was suspending payments till an investigation was completed.